-It is an offence to arrange a meeting, or facilitate a meeting, with a child under the age of 16 with the intent of sexually abusing the child or intending another person to sexually abuse them.
-If you are found guilty in the Magistrates Court you face up to six-months imprisonment and/or a fine.
-If convicted in the Crown Court, conviction on indictment, the maximum prison sentence is 14 years.
+Section 14 of the Sexual Offences Act 2003 specifies that it is an offence to arrange a meeting, or to facilitate a meeting, with a child under the age of 16 with the intent of sexually abusing the child or with the intent of another person sexually abusing them.

-This offence is committed when a person over the age of 18 has met or communicated with someone on more than one occasion, and intentionally meets them, arranges to meet them in any part of the world or travels with the intention of meeting them in any part of the world.
+This offence is committed when a person over the age of 18 has met or communicated with someone on more than one occasion and intentionally meets them, arranges to meet them in any part of the world or travels with the intention of meeting them in any part of the world.

 In April 2017, sexual communication with a child was made an offence.
-Groomers who target children through mobile phones, emails, letters or social media to communicate sexually or intended to elicit a sexual response face two years in prison, and face being placed on the sex offenders register.
+Groomers who target children through the use of a mobile phone, social media, emails or letters to communicate with them sexually or with the intention of eliciting a sexual response can receive a maximum sentence of two years in prison and face being placed on the sex offenders’ register.

 Anyone convicted of a sexual grooming offence is added to the sex offenders’ register and is required to notify the police of certain details, either for a certain amount of time or for life.
 A failure to comply with the terms of the register is a serious criminal offence for which the individual will be prosecuted, with the risk of receiving a prison sentence.

 What to do if you are accused of sexual grooming in the UK